 Check the location of your count site on a street directory (if available) or on Google maps.
 Your confirmation email will have a link to your chosen count site on Google maps.

-Study the intersection you will be counting and determine counting spot, main flow of morning riders and etc.
+Study the intersection you will be counting and determine counting spot, main flow of morning users.

 Print out count sheets